zclzcl0223/CMamba/README.md

 ## Data

 All the datasets are available at [Autoformer: Google Drive](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy).
-You only need to download `electricity`, `ETT-small`, `traffic`, and `weather`.
+You only need to download `electricity`, `ETT-small`, `traffic`, `weather` and put them under `./dataset/`.

 ## Environment

 We implement our code in `Python 3.9` and `CUDA 11.7`.
-See [requirments.txt](./requirements.txt) for other packages.
+See [./requirments.txt](./requirements.txt) for other packages.
 For convenience, you can install using the following commands:
 ```
 conda create -n cmamba python=3.9